e271828e/Flight.jl/docs/notes/design/framework_design.md

 3. the **feedthrough tracer** (§10),
 4. a trivially checkable **CI invariant**: one evaluation sweep with `T = Dual` fails loudly (`MethodError`/`InexactError` at the offending line) on any Float64-pinning.

+The declaration layer makes this scoping visible per port: continuous components declare outputs as *functions of the sweep scalar* (`outputs(::C, ::Type{T})`, §13.2), so slot types per activity come from evaluating declarations at that `T` — never from substitution machinery or from inference through user code.

 Scoping (what actually needs genericity — roughly half the type inventory):